openvinotoolkit/openvino_tensorflow/README.md

 - Intel<sup>®</sup> Movidius™ Vision Processing Units - referred as VPU
 - Intel<sup>®</sup> Vision Accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL

-Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend going beyond this component to adopt native OpenVINO APIs and its runtime.
+[Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend going beyond this component to adopt native OpenVINO™ APIs and its runtime.]

 ## Installation
 ### Prerequisites